Ro5bert/sres/README.txt

        sres [-f FMT] [BEGIN] END

 DESCRIPTION
-       Take  as  input  a  description of events and when they occur, and then output when the events occur within a timespan.
+       Take  a description of events over standard input, and then output when the events occur between BEGIN and END.
+BEGIN  defaults  to  now;  END defaults to one day from now.

    Events
        Event descriptions are given to sres over standard input in the follow‐